Scientists Improve Mood By Stimulating A Brain Area Above The Eyes

 "What we found was that consistently, stimulation in the lateral OFC was improving mood in symptomatic patients," Sellers says.
 What's more, more powerful stimulation produced a more dramatic improvement in mood, she says.
 There were no issues with side effects, including mania, which has been seen in some previous experiments with brain stimulation.

 That's probably because the OFC offers a really good on-ramp to brain networks involved in depression, Rao says.
-"It does seem to be a crossroads for connecting many different brain regions that had been implicated in regulating our mood," he says.
+"It does seem to be a crossroads for connecting many different brain regions that had been implicated in regulating our mood."

 And Rao says the results suggest that stimulation of this area is improving the function of a faulty circuit, rather than just making everyone happier.

-Note: A previous version of this story misspelled Kristin Sellers' first name as Kristen.